Amputation - traumaticLoss of a body part

 - DO NOT decide that a body part is too small to save.

 - DO NOT place a tourniquet, unless the bleeding is life threatening, as the entire limb may be harmed.

 - DO NOT raise false hopes of reattachment.

 When to Contact a Medical Professional

-If someone severs a limb, finger, toe, or other body part, you should call immediately for emergency medical help.
+If someone severs a limb, finger, toe, or other body part, you should call right away for emergency medical help.

 Use safety equipment when using factory, farm, or power tools.
 Wear seat belts when driving a motor vehicle.
 Always use good judgment and observe appropriate safety precautions.

-Gross KR, Collier BR, Riordan WP Jr, Morris JA Jr. Wilderness trauma and surgical emergencies.
+Gross KR, Collier BR, Riordan WP Jr, Morris JA, Jr. Wilderness trauma and surgical emergencies.
 In: Auerbach PS, ed.
 Wilderness Medicine .
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2011:chap 21.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 21.

 Moore D. Management of amputations.
 In: Roberts JR, ed.
 Roberts and Hedges' Clinical Procedures in Emergency Medicine .
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 47.

 Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.